-- WBCSD launches today the CEO Guide the Circular Bioeconomy.
+- WBCSD launches today the CEO Guide to the Circular Bioeconomy.

 - The Guide gives business leaders a clear understanding of the circular bioeconomy and associated business opportunities.